vipe5/vipe5/README.md

 ### About me
 i'm a software engineer at [DXC Technology](https://www.dxc.technology/)

+### what i do for fun?
+--Play games
+--Surf Net

 If you'd like to get in touch with me, you can reach me at <debd69995@gmail.com>.
-### what i do for fun?
-playing games